PhillipRC/websocket-testing/README.md

 ----

 ## tests-browser/[app.html](./tests-browser/app.html)
+Runs two sets of tests one against a real WebSocket server then the same tests against a Mock WebSocket server
 - Tests running in a Browser
 - Mocha, Chai, Sinon
 - Mock-WebSocket a 'generic' WebSocket server implementation